Something Newsy Ep. 19 – How Coronavirus Will Change Our Lives Forever

 We emerge from a month and a half of country-wide coronavirus lockdown to answer the questions on every college student’s mind: How do you keep sane during insane times?
 Can distance learning truly sub for in-person lessons?
 And finally, how will coronavirus change us forever?
 Figure this out with us.

-Co-Editor-in-Chief & Podcast Editor – Renee Schmiedeberg
+Co-Editor-in-Chief & Podcast Producer – Renee Schmiedeberg

 Co-Editor-in-Chief – Lance Nelson